krokyk/jwt-nodejs-express-tutorial/README.md

 Now, without quitting the server, try adding `console.log("Hi!")` to the `apiServer.js` and you should see the output in the console immediately after you save the file, because `nodemon` is monitoring it.

 ![Nodemon refreshes the server](images/03-02.png)

+# 04 - Let’s Create API Server

+It will do nothing yet, just listen on the port configured via `.env`.